 But in her case she ignored it.
-And only three short years later is hoping someone else will take her problem off her hands.
-Maybe she’ll get lucky and find someone with a whole bunch of money who loves living in the dark.
+And less than three short years later is hoping someone else will take her problem off her hands.
+Maybe she'll get lucky and find someone with a whole bunch of money who loves living in the dark.
 Stranger things have happened I suppose.

-What’s funny though, is that in our frenzy to find a place to live on a short schedule is that we ended up (knowingly) moving into a haunted house.
+What's funny though, is that in our frenzy to find a place to live on a short schedule on a holiday week, is that we ended up (knowingly) moving into a haunted house.

 That place was straight up full of ghosts.
 There also seemed to be some kind of portal on the stairwell too.

 But I knew it when I drove past it from the street.
 It looked a little spooky.
 And when we went to see it, I could feel the ghosts in the upstairs bedrooms.
 Ghosts, to me, feel like a buzzing energy in my stomach.
-But they didn’t feel like any kind of bad energy and we needed a place to live, now, so I didn’t worry about it.
+But they didn't feel particularly bad and we needed a place to live, now, so I didn't worry about it.

 As it turns out, it was mostly ghost children that lived up there.
 They played a lot of games with the cat, who seemed entertained by them, and we didn't use that space much so we all kind of minded our own business (remember how I said the spirit plane is kind of layered on top of the physical plane?).
 That's how that works sometimes.